verybadidea/Another-freebasic-miner/README.md

 * make map shared?
 * Make collectable object, not part of map?
 Objects disapear after 30 seconds? blink last 10 second?
 * Two fg layers needed: for cracks + diamands?
 Or draw cracks only depending on block healthe/damage.
+* In processKeyInput() do not set state, request (then no need for prevState as well?), requestState?

 Unclear:
 * change from damage to health, init, remove public